todogroup/ospo-career-path/module5/README.md

 - Able to hold liable for damages?
 - Scope of license: work as a whole or only specific file?

 The list on the page contains some common questions you should understand the answer to before making your code public, and choose a license that reflects your answers.
-This is sometimes a scary task, but in the last couple of years, there have been websites created to help with this, which are listed on the next screen.
+This is sometimes a scary task, but in the last couple of years, there have been websites created to help with this, which are listed on the next chapter.

 ### License Help Resources